kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

 The procedure of setting up a working mTLS Gateway is described in the following steps.
 The tutorial uses a Gardener shoot cluster and its API.

 The mTLS Gateway is exposed under `*.mtls.example.com` with a valid DNS `A` record.
+## Steps

-## Create DNS Entry and generate wildcard certificate
+1. Create a DNS Entry and generate a wildcard certificate.

 > Note: This step is heavily dependent on the configuration of a hyperscaler.
 Always consult the official documentation of each cloud service.